njtierney/ozviridis/README.md

 -   Plot using ggplot
 -   add better legends etc to make it look more similar to the BoM image

-Adding the sahpefile of Australia
+Adding the shapefile of Australia
 ---------------------------------

 ROpenSciLabs has a `naturalearthdata` package that is fast and easy to use.
 Thank you to adamhsparks for finding this and adding to the README!